Endovenous Laser Ablation is a NICE approved first line treatment for varicose veins AI Classification Score – C41 Penetrating Minimally Invasive

 So to treat varicose veins and the other vein problems successfully (such as phlebitis, venous eczema, lipodermatosclerosis, venous leg ulceration and even many people with thread veins of the legs), the underlying main veins that aren’t working, which means they let the blood fall the wrong way down the leg causing the damage, need to be fixed by reversing the blood flow.

-Unfortunately, when the valves stop working in these main veins, the the valves cannot be fixed.
-Therefore, to stop the blood from flowing the wrong way down the veins and causing damage, we need to close the veins completely and permanently.
+Unfortunately, when the valves stop working in these main veins, the valves cannot be fixed.
+Therefore, to stop the blood from flowing the wrong way down the veins and causing damage, we need to close the veins completely.

 However, we have also shown that if the same veins are destroyed by heat – for example by using EVLA – the veins are closed in a way that makes them shrivel away and never grow back again.